digi-embedded/meta-digi/README.md

 For a full list of supported features and interfaces please refer to the online documentation.

+# Tested OS versions

+The current release has been verified and tested with the following OS versions:

+* Ubuntu 16.04
+* Ubuntu 14.04

 # Supported Platforms

 The current release supports the following hardware platforms: